sleep-written/suspicious-session/README.md

     maxAge: 15,
     cookieOptions: {
         /**
-         * The parameter "sameSite" doesn't has a
+         * The parameter "signed" doesn't has a
          * default value assigned.
          */
-        sameSite: 'strict'
+        signed: true
     }
 }));
 ```